Wonderer643/esp_sensor_gw/README.md

 # esp_sensor_gw

-Python based simlpe BLE->MQTT gateway for scanning the nearby devices and connecct to them in case name pattern match.
+Python based simlpe BLE->MQTT gateway for scanning the nearby devices and connect to them in case name pattern match.

 On connect get list of characteristics and descriptors, then subscribe to BLE notifications.